You’ve got questions. We’ve got answers.

 How big is the program?
 It depends.
 The program size has varied from four to seven, but we don’t have a minimum or maximum number.

 What does a typical day look like?
-Normally, participants are in class until noon, four days a week.
+Normally, participants are in class until noon, four to five days a week.
 Your afternoon and evening schedule will depend upon where you live and where you serve.
 Typical afternoon activities include serving, studying and connecting with teammates.
 On your free evenings and weekends, we hope you’ll participate in community life, get to know the city, get involved in a local church and build relationships.

 What is training like?
 Ideally, you will train with the rest of the cohort, both in the US and in Berlin.
 While you’re here, you’ll have track days and monthly coaching sessions.
 You will also have training geared specifically to your service opportunity.
-We see the entire year as a time for both service and learning—so that you are ready for whatever leadership your future holds.
+We see the entire experience as a time for both service and learning—so that you are ready for whatever leadership your future holds.

 I’ve never lived in another country or a city as large as Berlin.
 Can I hack it?
 Life in Berlin will be different than life in the city or town you are from – that’s for sure.
 Even though living in a sprawling city in another country is challenging, most participants find they enjoy it (eventually).